anushasundark/UnitConversion-/README.md

 1. Clone the repository or download the script.
 2. Ensure you have Python and Tkinter installed.
 3. Run the script using python filename.py command.

-## Credits
-This script is created by Zumare Pasha.

-Feel free to contribute to this project or suggest improvements.
-If you encounter any issues, please report them in the issues section.